A Discussion on the Transmission Conditions for Saturated Fluid Flow Through Porous Media With Fractal Microstructure: Numerical Experiments

-The exact solution can not be described exactly, due to its fractal nature.
-Therefore, we only present the Cauchy behavior of the sequence of solutions in the table below, together with the corresponding graphics.
-Again, convergence is observed as predicted by the theoretical results of \textit{Section} \ref{Dec Fractal Scaling Modeling}.
+Due to its fractal nature, the exact solution can not be described explicitly.
+Therefore, we only present the Cauchy behavior of the sequence of solutions in \textsc{Table} \ref{Tbl Convergence Table Ex 2} below, together with the corresponding graphics of the solutions in \textsc{Figure} \ref{Fig Solutions Ex2}.
+Again, convergence of the solutions is observed, as concluded by the theoretical results of \textsc{Section} \ref{Dec Fractal Scaling Modeling}.

-\end{example} \begin{example}[Random Behavior Example] This third and last example is a probabilistic variation of \textit{Example} \ref{Ex Basic Example}.
-We simply introduce uncertainty in the storage coefficient $\beta$ by considering it a random variable, uniformly distributed over an interval i.e.,
+\end{example} \begin{example}[Random Behavior Example] This third and last example is a probabilistic variation of \textsc{Example} \ref{Ex Basic Example}.
+We simply introduce uncertainty in the storage coefficient $\beta$ by considering it a random variable, uniformly distributed on an interval i.e.,

 Due to the Law of Large Numbers, the average of $\beta$ is the constant function $\bar{\beta} = 1$.
-Therefore, due to the linearity of the differential equation, the ``averaged" function $\bar{p}$ of the solutions corresponding to the realizations is precisely the solution of \textit{Example} \ref{Ex Basic Example}.
-Below, we present the outcome of eight numerical experiments, each of them consisting in averaging the outcome of twenty random realizations; we denoted this average by $\bar{p}_{n}$.
-The experiments were executed for two different stages, namely $n = 4$ and $n = 8$, consequently finite versions of the storage coefficient $\beta$ \eqref{Def Probabilistic Experimental Storage Coefficient} were used, namely
+Therefore, due to the linearity of the differential equation, the ``averaged" function $\bar{p}$ of the solutions corresponding to the realizations is precisely the solution of \textsc{Example} \ref{Ex Basic Example}.
+Below, \textsc{Table} \ref{Tbl Convergence Ex3} presents the results for eight numerical experiments, each of them consisting in averaging the outcome of twenty random realizations; we denoted this average by $\bar{p}_{n}$.
+The experiments were executed for two different stages, namely $n = 4$ and $n = 8$, consequently finite versions of the storage coefficient $\beta_{i} \defining \beta\big\vert_{\B_{i}}$ (introduced in\eqref{Def Probabilistic Experimental Storage Coefficient}) were used, namely

-In the table below the $L^{2}$ and $H^{1}$-norms for the difference of the partial averages $\bar{p}_{n}$ and the Ces\`aro average are displayed.
-Clearly convergence is observed in both cases and, due to the Law of Large Numbers, better behavior is observed at the stage $n = 8$ over the stage $n=4$, as expected.
-The average and variance are also presented at the bottom of the table, which shows better behavior for the more developed stage $n=8$ over the stage $n=4$ not only in terms of centrality, but also in terms of deviation.
+In the table \ref{Tbl Convergence Ex3} below, the $L^{2}$ and $H^{1}$-norms for the difference of the partial averages $\bar{p}_{n}$ and the Ces\`aro average are displayed.
+Clearly, convergence is observed in both cases and, due to the Law of Large Numbers, better behavior is observed at the stage $n = 8$ over the stage $n=4$, as expected.
+The average and variance are also presented at the bottom of \textsc{Table} \ref{Tbl Convergence Ex3}, which shows better behavior for the more developed stage $n=8$ over the stage $n=4$, not only in terms of centrality, but also in terms of deviation.

+Finally, the solutions for some realizations are presented in \textsc{Figure} \ref{Fig Solutions Ex3}, where the microstructure is $\B_{6}$.
+Clearly, the random realizations' solutions are similarly shaped to its average value as expected.

 \end{example}